larryhastings/vec/README.md

 that `vec.Vector2` can create a vector based on any object with `x` and `y` attributes.

-Once you have a vector object, you can examine its attributes.
-Every `vec.Vector2` object can be queried for both cartesian and polar coordinates:
+Every `vec.Vector2` object supports both cartesian and polar coordinates.
+You can define a `vec.Vector2` using cartesian coordinates, then examine its polar coordinates.
+This:

     v = vec.Vector2(0, 1)
     print(v.theta, v.r)

 prints `1.5707963267948966 1.0`.
 That first number is π/2 (approximately).

-Conversely, you can also define `vec.Vector2` objects using polar coordinates, and then ask it for its cartesian coordinates:
+Conversely, you can define a `vec.Vector2` object using polar coordinates, then examine its cartesian coordinates:

-    v2 = vec.Vector2(r=1, theta=1.5707963267948966)
+    v2 = vec.Vector2(r=1, theta=math.pi/2)
     print(v2.x, v2.y)

 This prints `6.123233995736766e-17 1.0`.
-Conceptually this should print `0.0, 1.0`--but `math.pi` is only an approximation, which means, sadly, that our result has an infinitesimal error.
+Conceptually this should print `0.0, 1.0`--but `math.pi` is only an approximation, which sadly means our result has an infinitesimal error.

 ### Implementation Details

-Internally `vec.Vector2` objects are either "cartesian", "polar", or both.
-"cartesian" vector objects are defined in terms of `x` and `y`;
-"polar" vector objects are defined in terms of `r` and `theta`.
+To define a valid `vec.Vector2` object, you must have a complete set of either cartesian or polar coordinates--either is sufficient.
-All other attributes are lazily computed as needed.
+All other attributes will be lazily computed on demand.

 `vec.Vector2` objects use slots, and rely on `__getattr__` to implement this lazy computation.
 Only the known values of the